hashicorp/terraform-provider-google/website/docs/r/org_policy_policy.html.markdown

 * `allow_all` -
   (Optional)
-  Setting this to true means that all values are allowed.
+  Setting this to `"TRUE"` means that all values are allowed.
 This field can be set only in policies for list constraints.

 * `condition` -
   (Optional)